 19. Behance

-Behance, part of Adobe since 2012, is a portfolio and discovery platform with category depth in illustration, 3D, motion, and brand systems.
-Compared with Dribbble’s more micro‑shot culture, Behance project pages read like case studies—useful when you want to understand a designer’s process across a campaign or UI system.
+Behance has been part of Adobe since 2012.
+It is a portfolio and discovery platform with depth in illustration, 3D, motion, and brand systems.
+Compared with Dribbble’s micro shot culture, Behance feels more case study driven.
+That makes it useful when you want to understand a designer’s process across a campaign or UI system.

 We mine Behance for teams who can deliver end‑to‑end: brand refresh, web art direction, in‑engine captures, and web layout.
 For a new IP, it’s often faster to find a studio whose documented process matches your needs than to assemble freelancers from scratch.
 That process view helps predict integration risk—the real determinant of speed once the honeymoon ends.